 There you have it!
-You now have the idea on what high ABV beers to drink.
+You now have the idea of what high-in-alcohol beers to try.
 There are lots of other high alcohol content beer options out there and to be honest, this list is just the tip of the iceberg.

-If you encounter other high ABV beers that are not on this list but are also extremely good, leave us a comment and share your experience!
+If you encounter other high alcohol content beers that are not on this list – but are also extremely good, leave us a comment and share your experience!

 52Brews brings easy-to-understand, unpretentious craft beer and homebrew information for our readers.
 We got you covered on all things craft beer, beer of the month clubs, homebrewing, general beer knowledge and more!